sultanakona/Tour-Management-System/README.md

 # [Tour Management System](http://localhost/tour/tour/index.php)

-This project is developed using PHP and MySQL.
-It is a web-based Tour Management System where users can browse tour packages, check availability, make enquiries, and admins can manage bookings, packages, and tickets.
+The Tour Management System is a fully responsive, database-driven web application built with PHP and MySQL.
+It enables customers to explore tour packages, verify availability, and make bookings or enquiries online.
+The system also provides administrators with a comprehensive dashboard to manage packages, reservations, and ticketing operations seamlessly.

 ## Features

-- User registration and login
+- **User Registration & Login:** New users can create an account, login securely, and manage their bookings.
-- Browse and view tour packages
+- **Tour Package Browsing:** Users can view all available tour packages with detailed information, images, and prices.
-- Check package availability
+- **Package Availability Check:** Users can check the availability of tour slots before making a booking.
-- Enquiry and booking system
+- **Enquiry & Booking System:** Simple enquiry form and booking process for interested customers.
+- **Ticket Issuance:** Automated ticket issuance after successful booking confirmation.
-- Admin panel for managing packages, bookings, and tickets
+- **Admin Dashboard:** Secure admin panel for managing packages, user enquiries, bookings, and tickets.
-- Password recovery and change password
+- **Password Management:** Users can change or recover their password easily.
-- Responsive design using HTML, CSS, and Bootstrap
+- **Responsive Design:** Fully responsive layout that works seamlessly on desktops, tablets, and mobiles.
+- **Database Driven:** All data is stored and managed using MySQL database.
+- **Clean Codebase:** Easy to maintain, modify, and extend.

 ## Technology Used